-- 1. The independent auditor's report expresses an unmodified opinion on the financial statements of the City of Everett, Massachusetts. - 2.
-No significant deficiencies relating to the audit of the financial statements is reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
-No instances of noncompliance material to the financial statements of the City of Everett, Massachusetts' of Everett, Massachusetts, were disclosed during the audit. - 4.
-No significant deficiencies relating to the audit of the major federal award programs is reported in the Report on Compliance for Each Major Federal Program; Report on Internal Control over Compliance; and Report on the Schedule of Expenditures of Federal Awards Required by OMB Circular A-133. - 5.
-The independent auditor's report on compliance for the major federal award programs for the City of Everett, Massachusetts, expresses an unmodified opinion. - 6.
-There is one audit finding relative to the major federal award programs for the City of Everett, Massachusetts that is required to be reported in accordance with Section 520(a) of OMB A-133 which is described in Note C of this schedule. - 7.
+- The independent auditor's report expresses an unmodified opinion on the financial statements of the City of Everett, Massachusetts. - No significant deficiencies relating to the audit of the financial statements is reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - No instances of noncompliance material to the financial statements of the City of Everett, Massachusetts' of Everett, Massachusetts, were disclosed during the audit. - 4.
+No significant deficiencies relating to the audit of the major federal award programs is reported in the Report on Compliance for Each Major Federal Program; Report on Internal Control over Compliance; and Report on the Schedule of Expenditures of Federal Awards Required by OMB Circular A-133. - The independent auditor's report on compliance for the major federal award programs for the City of Everett, Massachusetts, expresses an unmodified opinion. - No audit findings that are required to be reported in accordance with Section 520(a) of OMB A-133 are reported in this schedule. - 7.
 The following programs were tested as major programs: